 Symptoms :

-The operation cannot be allowed at the current time because the virtual machine has a question pending: 'msg.hbacommon.outofspace: There is no more space for virtual disk 'PMC.XXXX-000001.vmdk'.
+The operation cannot be allowed at the current time because the virtual machine has a question pending: 'msg.hbacommon.outofspace: There is no more space for virtual disk 'XXX.XXXX-000001.vmdk'.
 You might be able to continue this session by freeing disk space on the relevant volume, and clicking Retry.
 Click Cancel to terminate this session.'

 Environment